gspia/reflex-dom-themes/README.md

 these last two copy commands work at the nix-shell.

-After that you can either open browser with `static/indexBs.html` or start a warp or some other server and open it at localhost.
+After that you can either open browser with `static/indexBs.html` or start a warp (e.g. with -d static -p 8000) or some other server and open a browser at localhost:8000.
 Note that indexBsS.html is for jsaddle-wai-trials.
-Similarly for the other themes (files with large S, that is, indexFouS etc.,  are for jsaddle-wai).
+(Similarly for the other t files with large S, that is, indexFouS etc.,  they are for jsaddle-wai trials).

 Command
 ```